diegok23/week2/Exercise5.md

 3. What does HEAD refer to in the context of git?

-  Se refiere al Último commit de la rama actual.
+  Se refiere al último commit de la rama actual.